xinyangqi/506-group-12-project-/README.md

    - Calculate the RMSEs. )

  **Ting-Wei Lin**:
-  - group_project_tingwei.R (The first version of R file, contains R solutions using packages **data.table** and **splines**.
+  - group_project_tingwei.R (The last version of R file, contains R solutions using packages **data.table** and **splines**.
 Contains data cleaning, variable selection based on OLS outcomes and an OLS model keeping the main variables of interest.)
+  - group_project_tingwei.Rmd (Corresponding Rmarkdown file.)
   - group_project.R (The first version of R file, the combination of the group projects)
   - group_project.html (Corresponding HTML file.
 Have to be downloaded for previewing.)

 ## Collaboration